AdvaitaMenon/AdvaitaMenon/README.md

 ---

 ## 📈 Future Goals:
 As a passionate fintech professional, my goal is to continue developing cutting-edge solutions that merge **finance** and **technology**.
-I aim to specialize further in **AI-driven financial forecasting**, **DeFi (Decentralized Finance)**, and **blockchain-based solutions** for financial markets.
+I aim to specialize further in **AI-driven financial forecasting**, **blockchain-based solutions** for financial markets.
+I am also interested in **cybersecuirty**!
 If you're looking to collaborate on projects that combine finance, tech, and analytics, feel free to reach out!

 Let’s connect if you're interested in fintech, algorithmic trading, or business analytics projects!